zdravkov/kendo-docs/api/wrappers/jsp/dataSource.md

 ### serverGrouping `boolean`

 Determines if grouping of the data is handled on the server.
-By default grouping is performed client-side.
+By default grouping is performed client-side.By default, a group object is sent to the server with the query string in the following form:It is possible to modify these parameters by using the parameterMap function found on the transport.

 #### Example
     <kendo:dataSource serverGrouping="serverGrouping">